7 Ways Elementary Music Teachers Can Build High School Programs

 Teach About Instruments

-Many students don’t have any idea what instrument they may want to play.
-Help your students make educated decisions and teach them about the instruments of the orchestra and band.
+Many students have no idea what instrument they may want to play.
+Give them a strong foundation by introducing the instruments of the orchestra and band so they can make informed choices.

 Teach the basics about each instrument.
 Ensure students can identify the instruments by sight and by sound.

-Do you need NO-PREP instrumental resources to introduce your students to the instruments of the orchestra and band?
-This bundle includes PowerPoint presentations with high-quality photos, information about each instrument, optional worksheets, and professional performance video links.
+Need a no-prep way to teach instrument families of the orchestra and band?
+This bundle includes interactive PowerPoint presentations with high-quality photos, basic information about each instrument, optional guided notes worksheets, and professional performance video links—everything you need to introduce your students to the orchestra and band!

 Some Elementary Music Teachers “Do It All”

 I know some music teachers “do it all.”
-Some of you are the elementary, middle school, and high school teacher.
+You may be the elementary, middle school, and high school general music, choir, and band teacher.
 If this is you, be sure to take a peek at this post – Increasing Music Advocacy for Your Elementary Music Program by Involving Others.

 There are never enough hours in the day, but when you take time to create positive working relationships with the other music teachers in your district or your area this will pay dividends for you and your students many times over.